 Q: Is it possible for a Bulgarian student to transfer to ACS after 8th, 9th, 10th, or 11th grade, or in the middle of a school year?

 A: Currently it is not possible for students who have only attended Bulgarian schools to transfer to ACS in the middle of a school year.
-However, as of recently, the college offers admission to students after 8th and 9th grade.
+However, the College offers admission to Bulgarian students after the completion of 8th and 9th grade when class size allows.
 For more details visit Bulgarian Students Admission after Grades 8 and 9.

 Q: Which academic grades from seventh grade are taken into consideration when reviewing an application?